clementpeihengtan/clement-tph/resume.md

 **What I've done:**

-* Assist Web developer with support of multiple application and tools in differnet website
+* Assist Web developer with support of multiple application and tools in different website.
-* Carry out tasks that support web layout, design, troubleshooting, and development
+* Carry out tasks that support web layout, design, troubleshooting, and development.
-* Test the usablility of the lab's websites and assist various data entry
+* Test the usablility of the lab's websites and assist various data entry in SQL.

 **What I've learnt:**